 Building a team for [Phys] Amber is as straightforward as it gets.
 Cram as many characters doing off-screen damage as you physically can.
 [Phys] Amber doesn’t care about aura application, neither does she care about enemies flying around from Overload explosions and the like.
 As long as it deals damage, anything goes.

-Ideally, you’d want to have a superconduct going off behind the scenes, to shred PHYS RES and increase Amber’s damage this way, but it is not absolutely mandatory.
+Ideally, you’d want to have superconduct going off behind the scenes, to shred physical resistance and increase Amber’s damage this way, but it is not absolutely mandatory.
 Slamming more characters that deal a lot of damage in a team might be superior.

 Figure 6.
 Phys Amber team set-up.